Avocado Trees: Everything You Ever Wanted to Know

-Don’t be daunted – Avocado Trees are actually easy to buy and plant.
+Don’t be daunted – Avocado Trees are actually easy to plant.
 With a bit of planning and our care tips and tricks, you’ll have an array of avocados to call your own in no time.
 Let us lead the way and make your journey to backyard harvesting that much more effortless.

 Avocado Trees: Why Buy?

 As we mentioned before, Avocado Trees are a must-have.
 Why?
-Well, their oft-mentioned and talked-about fruit is a superfood, meaning it’s packed with nutrients that are super healthful.
+Well, their oft-mentioned and talked-about fruit is a superfood, meaning it’s packed with nutrients that are super healthy.
 Offering nearly 20 vitamins and minerals in each serving, including lutein, potassium and folate, avocados are a powerful little fruit.

 Vitamins, Vitamins, Vitamins